yan-soon/tp/docs/UserGuide.md

 ### Check Modular Credits : `checkmc`

+Description:

-Shows current amount of Modular Credits achieved.
+ * Displays the current amount of Modular Credits achieved from all Modules in the list of Current Modules in GradPad.

+ * The current amount will be displayed at the `Command Line Display` section.

 Format: `checkmc`